 Tips to Pass the IELTS & TOEFL

 These are international English language tests.
 They measure your level of English and may need to sit one of them to graduate or to get a scholarship.
-Do not be afraid to do them, here are some strategies to pass them without problems.Many students and professionals do international English language exams to get access to better jobs or academic scholarships in other countries.
+Do not be afraid to do them, here are some strategies to pass IELTS and TOEFL without problems.Many students and professionals do international English language exams to get access to better jobs or academic scholarships in other countries.
 Even some universities ask students to do exams such as IELTS or TOEFL before graduating.

 The point is that this represents several things: on the one hand, a challenge for the person, as such, to face a situation that can be stressful and unknown; but on the other, also, a high investment, the person who is going to do the exam must pay to do it and international English language exams are not cheap.